How Google uses information from sites or apps that use our services

 When you interact with a website or app that uses Google services, you may be asked to choose whether you want to see personalised ads from ad providers, including Google.
 Regardless of your choice, Google will not personalise the ads that you see if your ad personalisation setting is off or your account is ineligible for personalised ads.

 You can see and control what information we use to show you ads by visiting your ad settings.

 How you can control the information collected by Google on these sites and apps

 Here are some of the ways you can control the information that is shared by your device when you visit or interact with sites and apps that use Google services:

-- If you are signed in to your Google Account, and depending on your Account settings, My Activity allows you to review and control data that’s created when you use Google services, including the information we collect from the sites and apps you have visited.
+- If you are signed in to your Google Account, and depending on your Account settings, My Activity allows you to review and control data that’s created when you use Google services, including the information that we collect from the sites and apps that you have visited.
 You can browse by date and by topic, and delete part or all of your activity.

 - Many websites and apps use Google Analytics to understand how visitors engage with their sites or apps.
 If you don’t want Analytics to be used in your browser, you can install the Google Analytics browser add-on.
 Learn more about Google Analytics and privacy.

-- Incognito mode in Chrome allows you to browse the web without recording webpages and files in your browser or Account history (unless you choose to sign in).
-Cookies are deleted after you've closed all of your incognito windows and tabs, and your bookmarks and settings are stored until you delete them.
+- Incognito mode in Chrome allows you to browse the web without recording web pages and files in your browser or Account history (unless you choose to sign in).
+Cookies are deleted after you’ve closed all of your incognito windows and tabs, and your bookmarks and settings are stored until you delete them.
 Learn more about cookies.

 - Many browsers, including Chrome, allow you to block third-party cookies.
 You can also clear any existing cookies from within your browser.
 Learn more about managing cookies in Chrome.